marked01one/rio-airbnb-predictive-model/README.md

 <h2 align="center">Notebooks</h2>

-### `rough_clean.ipynb`
+### `rough_clean`
-* This notebook is specifically for making broad strokes to clean and refine the data.
-For more involved data refining processes such as sentimental analysis, future notebooks will be created specifically for those purposes
+* Notebook for making broad strokes to clean and refine the data.
+* For more involved data refining processes such as sentimental analysis, future notebooks will be created specifically for those purposes

+### `exploratory_analysis`
+* Notebook for doing exploratory data analysis into the data, which will be used to determine which variables to delete, edit, etc.